michaelcale/books/books/go/0250-time-date/030-strftime.md

 ---
-Title: Formatting and parsing time with strftime
+Title: Format and parse time with strftime
 Id: 80100032
 ---